ka11dna/XUEZ-Website/README.md

 ### Bounty process

-The team will analyse every submision to ensure that it meets the specifications.
+The team will analyze every submission to ensure that it meets the specifications.
 A community vote will take place afterwards and will decide the top 3 designs for a final selection.

 ### Deadline